AMED: Automatic Mixed-Precision Quantization for Edge Devices

-Quantization of DNNs is one of the most efficient and commonly used techniques for the acceleration and compression of models.
-Generally, the quantization method is classified into post-training quantization (PTQ) and quantization-aware training (QAT).
-PTQ uses calibration data to fine-tune a pretrained model to its quantized counterpart.
-In contrast, QAT quantizes a pretrained model and retrains it using the entire training data.
-Given that this work presents a novel QAT method, we will be focusing on existing QAT techniques.
+Quantization is one of the most efficient and commonly used techniques for the acceleration and compression of models.
+Generally, quantization procedures can be categorized into Post-Training Quantization (PTQ) and Quantization-Aware Training (QAT): \begin{itemize} \item \textbf{PTQ} uses a small calibration set to obtain the optimal quantization parameters without the need or capability to use the entire dataset. \item \textbf{QAT} conducts the quantization during the training process and, thus, uses the entire training corpus. \end{itemize}

+QAT is more appealing when quantizing a model into ultra-low precision because the network is trained to withhold quantization noise~\cite{Li2017TrainingQN}.
+Because we are focusing on ultra-low precision, we use the QAT technique for this~work.

-Homogeneous quantization methods quantize both weights and activations, using the same bitwidth throughout the network. \cite{Zhang2018LQNetsLQ} proposed a learnable quantizer with a basis vector that is adaptive to the weights and activations. \cite{Choi2018PACTPC}, and \cite{Baskin2021NICENI} both showed a method for clipping that automatically optimizes the quantization scales during model training.
-In \cite{Esser2020LSQ}, the step-size is learned as a model parameter so that it will be more sensitive to the quantization transition point. \cite{Han2021ImprovingLN} take this method a step further and proposed on top of \cite{Esser2020LSQ} a weight regularization algorithm that encourages sharp distribution for each quantization bin and encourages it to be as close to the target quantized value as possible. \cite{Gong2019DifferentiableSQ} employs a series of hyperbolic tangent functions to approach the staircase function for low-bit quantization gradually.
+Homogeneous quantization quantizes both weights and activations using the same bitwidth throughout the network, scaling from 32-bit to as low as binary~\cite{Hubara2016BinarizedNN,Rozen2022BimodalDB}. \mbox{{Ref.} \cite{Zhang2018LQNetsLQ}} proposes a learnable quantizer with a basis vector that is adaptable to the weights and activations. {Refs.}~\cite{Choi2018PACTPC,Baskin2021NICENI} presents a clipping method that automatically optimizes the quantization scales during model training.
+In~\cite{Esser2020LSQ}, a~non-uniform step size was learned as a model parameter so that it became more sensitive to the quantization transition points. {Ref.}~\cite{Han2021ImprovingLN} takes this method a step further and proposes a weight regularization algorithm that encourages a sharp distribution for each quantization bin and encourages it to be as close to the target quantized value as possible. {Ref.}~\cite{Gong2019DifferentiableSQ} employed a series of hyperbolic tangent functions to approach the staircase function for low-bit quantization~gradually.